The Liver Building

 Speaker Biographies

-Craig Leigh, Barrister & Managing Director, 8PP Barristers & Associates
+Craig Leigh, 8PP Barristers & Associates

 Craig is a dual-qualified barrister and solicitor-advocate with extensive experience in housing disrepair litigation.
 Called to the Bar in 2009 and admitted as a solicitor with Higher Rights of Audience in 2016, he has acted in a series of significant housing disrepair cases and is widely recognised for his expertise in the field.
 Over the past decade, Craig has built a specialist practice representing both landlords and tenants, advising on liability, quantum, and the complex procedural and evidential issues that arise in housing disrepair claims.
 He also provides strategic advice in high-value and technically complex matters.
 Alongside a substantial advisory and drafting practice, Craig regularly appears at all stages of proceedings, from case management conferences to multi-day trials.
 His dual qualification, together with a strong background in costs litigation and funding, enables him to guide clients through the legal, practical, and commercial challenges of housing disrepair claims.
 Ranked as a Leading Junior in Social Housing by Legal 500, Craig is known for his clarity, strategic thinking, and approachable style.
 A sought-after advocate, speaker, and commentator, he will share insights from his frontline experience of housing disrepair disputes, focusing in particular on the introduction of Awaab’s Law and its impact on both landlords and tenants.